 The Neighborhood Preservation Initiative (NPI) is a $400 million investment to support successful affordable housing and commercial revitalization programs in Philadelphia.
 Data is available on the NPI budget, expenditures, and households served.
 NPI data will be updated quarterly.

 You can follow our progress on our other dashboards.

-- NPI supported programs are capped at 100% of Area Median Income, but income guidelines vary from program to program.
+NPI funding supports programs serving households at up to 100% of Area Median Income.
+Actual income guidelines vary from program to program.
 To find out more, see the Division of Housing and Community Development Income Guidelines.

 - Administrative: Covers costs of operating NPI-funded programs and services.